sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/introduction.md

 {{{
 \section{Introduction}

+Stein embarked
+on a new and risky research path at Harvard in 2005, when he started the Sage mathematical software project, which has greatly grown since then.
+There are now over 200 Sage developers, around 2,000 downloads of Sage per month, and an average of over 1,500 unique visitors to the \url{http://sagemath.org} website each day.
+The \url{http://sagenb.org} online Sage website has about 15,000 user accounts.

+Sage can be used to study general and advanced, pure and applied mathematics.
+This includes a huge range of mathematics, including algebra, calculus, elementary to very advanced number theory, cryptography, numerical computation, commutative algebra, group theory, combinatorics, graph theory, exact linear algebra and much more.
+Sage combines various software packages and seamlessly integrates their functionality into a common experience.
+It is well suited for education, studying and research.
+The interface to Sage is a notebook in a web-browser or the command-line.
+Inside the Sage notebook (see Figure~\ref{fig:sagenb}), you can create embedded graphics, beautifully typeset mathematical expressions, add and delete input, and share your work across the network.

+Instead of students and researchers having to pay to buy expensive commercial mathematical software, they now have the option to use Sage for free.
+At many institutions, purchasing computer software---especially mathematical software---is a significant burden, and Sage has helped address this problem.
+Moreover, because Sage is free, it is available to many more undergraduates, high school students, and non-mathematicians.

+A central technical advantage of Sage over existing mathematical software is that Sage uses the mainstream Python programming language.
+Because Sage is built on Python, modern exception handling and name spaces are inherent.
+Sage can be easily extended with new user-defined data types, and since Python is such a widely used programming language, there already exists a huge variety of extension modules.
+In addition, Sage uses the Cython compiler for writing extremely fast code.
+In contrast, any other major mathematics software invented its own language, often a slow interpreted language, so that any extension requires a new implementation.
+And one must not forget that computer based research also involves non-mathematical programming, e.g., create a web server to distribute the results of computations, or connect to an online database or web page and parse the results.
+By using Python, all this is easily done in Sage.

-The goal of the Sage project is to create viable easy-to-use free open source mathematical software to support both research and  education and in mathematics, engineering and the sciences.
+Thus the goal of the Sage project is to create viable easy-to-use free open source mathematical software to support both research and  education and in mathematics, engineering and the sciences.
 Success would have a genuinely transformational impact on the mathematical sciences, broadly impacting people involved with mathematics at all levels.
 It would have the potential to have a profound impact on how mathematics is taught and done for decades to come.

 We propose five specific groups of projects in order to make major progress toward this goal:

 \begin{itemize}
 \item The Sage Notebook -- improve the world's most sophisticated mathematical web application
 \item Subject Specific Tutorials -- create class-room ready targeted Sage tutorials for linear algebra, calculus, differential equations, graph theory, etc.,
-\item WebWork and Moodle Integration --
+\item WebWork and Moodle Integration -- sophisticated Sage-assisted automated homework assignments and course management
-\item Sage Enhanced Interactive Textbooks --
+\item Sage Enhanced Interactive Textbooks -- for abstract algebra, linear algebra, combinatorics, and calculus
-\item Making Sage Classroom Ready --
+\item Making Sage Classroom Ready -- fill in every gap in functionality that instructors need
 \end{itemize}

 \subsection{What is Sage?}